khaledalam/QuantumComputingAndPrimesAndOthers/README.md

 * Break 2048-bit RSA encryption in 8 hours

-* Guess binary string (secret) of length N in 1 shot only using quantum computing circuit!
+* Guess binary string (secret) of length N in 1 shot only using quantum circuit!

 ```
 ~ by using clasical computers we need at least 6 shots to guess binary string (secret) of length N

-~ by using quantum computer we need 1 shot to guess binary string (secret) of ANY length ( cool isn't it! ^^ )
+~ by using quantum computer we need 1 shot to guess binary string (secret) of ANY length
 ```

 ### Code: